tdongsi/tdongsi.github.io/source/_posts/2016-05-02-git-allow-empty-when-squashing.markdown

 Successfully rebased and updated refs/heads/feature/foobar.
 ```

-By doing that, we will have all three commits squashed into one and help cleaning up the commit log.
+By doing that, we will now have all three commits squashed into one and help cleaning up the commit log.

 <!--
 http://git.661346.n2.nabble.com/Confusing-error-message-in-rebase-when-commit-becomes-empty-td7612948.html